RHVoice/RHVoice/doc/en/Creating-new-voice.md

 make voice
 ```

-After some hours, models, trees and other training-related folders will be created.
+After some time, possibly few hours, models, trees and other training-related folders will be created.

 Look into the huge log file, to inspect are there some errors in the process.

 One of typical could be information about too small count of observations, meaning, that our audio dataset not contains enough audio to build statistical model.

-The `gen` folder is empty, no generated waves.
-It's not due to some error, but the fact, that many tasks are commented out in file scripts/Config.pm in RHVoice version.

 ### Exporting voice
 ```